-Depreciation and write-downs

-Write-downs in stages 1 and 2:
+Depreciation and write-downs Write-downs in stages 1 and 2:

 Calculation of the expected credit loss in stages 1 and 2 is based on a write-down model.
-The write-down model is based on the probability of default (PD), expected credit exposure at default (EAD) and expected loss given default (LGD).
+The write-down model is based on the probability of default (PD), expected credit exposure at default (EAD) and expected share of loss given default (LGD).
 The model incorporates historical observations for the individual inputs and also forward-looking information, including macroeconomic conditions.

-Determination of input to the write-down model

-Input to the write-down model is based on the historical information developed by the Bank's data centre using statistic models.
+Determination of input to the write-down model Input to the write-down model is based on the historical information developed by the Bank's data centre using statistic models.

-The determination of probability of default (PD) is based on observed defaults during a period that covers an economic cycle, after which the observed defaults are converted to an estimated probability that applies to a specific time (12-month PD).
-Lifetime PD is compiled on the basis of 12-month PD according to mathematical models and projections of 12-month PD.
+The probability of default (PD) is determined on the basis of observed defaults over a period of time, reflecting an economic cycle, after which the observed defaults are converted to an estimated probability applying to a specific time (12-month PD).
+Lifetime PD is compiled on the basis of 12month PD according to mathematical models and projections of 12-month PD.
 This is based on expectations of the future and the development in the loans.